CoffeD-v/JsLesson/Style-Guide/css-in-js/README.md

     }))(MyComponent);
     ```

-- Define base grid units in theme (either as a value or a function that takes a multiplier).
+- Defines base grid units in theme (either as a value or a function that takes a multiplier).

     ```js
-    // bad
+    //bad
     export default withStyles(() => ({
       rip: {
         bottom: '-6912px', // 6 feet